How to Craft an Effective Subject Line for a Cold Email to a Recruiter

 3: Using Misleading or Deceptive Language

 Don’t deceive with your subject lines.
-Avoid using “Re:” or “Fwd:” These tactics destroy trust, and your Email can end up in a spam folder.
-Make sure your subject line directly relates to the information you share in each of your emails.
+Avoid using “Re:” or “Fwd:”.
+These tactics can destroy trust, and your email may end up in a spam folder.
+Ensure that your subject line directly relates to the information you share in each email.

 4: Employing Clickbait Tactics

-Avoid click baits.
+Avoid clickbait.
 Clickbait may attract initial clicks, but it can harm your standing.
 Subject line – “Can you believe this?” gets opened but leads to disappointment & mistrust

 5: Writing Vague or Generic Subject Lines